Southern Lesbian-Feminist Activist Herstory Project, 2001-2025

 Abstract:

-One hundred thirty digital oral history interviews documenting lesbian feminist activism in the South focused on the period 1968-1994.
+Two hundred twenty-six digital oral history interviews documenting lesbian feminist activism and community in the South in the latter part of the 20th century.

 Extent: